0SliverBullet/EVRP-TW-SPD/README.md

-# Hybrid Memetic Search for Electric Vehicle Routing with Time Windows, Simultaneous Pickup and Deliveries, and Partial Recharges
+# Hybrid Memetic Search for Electric Vehicle Routing with Time Windows, Simultaneous Pickup-Delivery, and Partial Recharges
 $\color{red} {\text{The HMA source code and datasets used in the experiments will be released immediately once the paper is accepted.}}$

 # EVRP-TW-SPD
 Dataset, CPLEX code of the Electric Vehicle Routing Problem with Time Windows, Simultaneous Pickup and Deliveries (EVRP-TW-SPD) based on the paper titled *["Application of CMSA to the Electric Vehicle Routing Problem with Time Windows, Simultaneous Pickup and Deliveries, and Partial Vehicle Charging"](https://doi.org/10.1007/978-3-031-26504-4_1)* (Akbay et al, 2022).

-We generate EVRP-TW-SPD dataset and CPLEX 20.1 verification.
+We generate the EVRP-TW-SPD dataset and CPLEX 20.1 verification.

 ## EVRP-TW-SPD dataset generation

-As stated in the paper of Akbay et al (2022), EVRP-TW-SPD dataset is generated based on the EVRP-TW problem instances introduced by the paper titled *["The electric vehicle-routing problem with time windows and recharging stations"](https://doi.org/10.1287/trsc.2013.0490)* (Schneider et al, 2014),  where the delivery demand of each customer was separated into a delivery and a pickup demand by using the approach from the paper titled *["A cluster insertion heuristic for single and multiple depot vehicle routing problems with backhauling"](https://link.springer.com/article/10.1057/palgrave.jors.2600808)* (Salhi et al, 1999).
+As stated in the paper of Akbay et al. (2022), the EVRP-TW-SPD dataset is generated based on the EVRP-TW problem instances introduced by the paper titled *["The electric vehicle-routing problem with time windows and recharging stations"](https://doi.org/10.1287/trsc.2013.0490)* (Schneider et al., 2014),  where the delivery demand of each customer was separated into a delivery and a pickup demand by using the approach from the paper titled *["A cluster insertion heuristic for single and multiple depot vehicle routing problems with backhauling"](https://link.springer.com/article/10.1057/palgrave.jors.2600808)* (Salhi et al., 1999).

 EVRP-TW-SPD dataset instances generator is implemented in Python.